 For developers willing to learn blockchain development, it is essential to understand how they will write software applications in the future and how different blockchain concepts like consensus, trusted computing, smart contracts and file storage systems interact with one another in a decentralized environment.

-To learn how to develop blockchain applications or to implement blockchain in businesses, you first need to understand its basics.
+To make you learn how to develop blockchain applications or to implement blockchain development in businesses, we have covered the following ground: